Manishsu1001/Bank-Mangment-System/README.md

                 5. Change his password

+Bank employee can:

-Bank employee can       1.
-Check the balance sheet of any particular day
+                        1. Check the balance sheet of any particular day

                         2. Check the balance sheet of the current day

                         3. Check the balance sheet of a particular customer

                         4. Create an account for customer

 NOTE********************************************
         Every thing a customer and Bank employee do is recorded in the logs (data.txt)